lotlouischoitslab/Trajectory_Re-identification_Probabilistic_Time-Space/README.md

 **Flexibility and Performance:**
 - The model's architecture is flexible, with configurable parameters for different components, making it adaptable to various scenarios.
 The convolutional social pooling mechanism enables the model to effectively capture the interactions between multiple vehicles, improving the accuracy of trajectory predictions.

 # Training the Convolutional Social Pooling Model

-This script trains the Convolutional Social Pooling (CSP) model with six maneuvers on the TGSIM dataset.

 ## Overview
 The training process involves pre-training the model using Mean Squared Error (MSE) loss and then training it using Negative Log-Likelihood (NLL) loss.
 The model uses both individual vehicle dynamics and social interactions to predict future trajectories.